 When shooting subjects, what do you find most challenging?

 Wildlife is anything but predictable and the biggest challenge is gaining an understanding of your subject and the local environment it inhabits.
 Animal behaviour is also subject to seasonal change and I have spent hundreds of hours sometimes in the most appalling weather just in the hope of sighting, let alone capturing an image of my subject which I truly like.
 I have attended some well-established nature hides here in the UK which provides a realistic prospect of access to a rich variety of wildlife.
-But personally that feeling or moment of encounter is never quite the same and often you will find on the internet many images which are very similar in terms of composition and background.
+But personally, that feeling or moment of encounter is never quite the same and often you will find on the internet many images which are very similar in terms of composition and background.
 I wouldn’t wish to discourage others but I think that can undermine the appeal or a personal sense of achievement.

 Location and weather conditions seem to be a crucial aspect to a successful photograph.
 How do you handle these unpredictable factors?

-There is nothing worse than being out in the ‘field’ in inclement weather feeling cold, wet and miserable!
+There is nothing worse than being out in the ‘field’ in inclement weather feeling cold, wet, and miserable!
 Your motivation and attention to your subject rapidly dwindles and before you know it you are hitting the high road home looking forward to the prospect of tea and crumpets sitting next to a roaring log fire!
 Good outdoor clothing is therefore essential and protective covers for your expensive photographic kit.
-I often find myself wading in rivers or ‘hunkered up’ in a muddy ditch and time and again I thank my lucky stars I’d invested in good quality kit which keeps the harsh elements at bay.
+I often find myself wading in rivers or ‘hunkered up’ in a muddy ditch and time and again I thank my lucky stars I’d invested in a good quality kit which keeps the harsh elements at bay.

 What would you say your most remarkable wildlife encounter has been?